 - Expensive

 We really liked some of the practical features they offer too like Cordura PowderCuffs, Keprotec instep patches, and a drawcord so they can be cinched snugly against your boots.
 There is a drop seat, a gusseted crotch, and articulated knees to provide a wide range of movement.
-Extra features include a zippered pocket, suspender loops, and a hidden RECCO reflector.
+These all help incredibly well when needing to make big strides on steep ascents.

-We found that the regular fit can easily fit a base layer underneath, but if you have big feet, you may struggle to pull these pants on over your boots.
-These are not the lightest rain pants, and they don’t come with a bag to pack them into.
-They are expensive, but if you can invest in these waterproof pants, they will last for years.
-We think these are the best men’s rain pants on the market today.
+These are not the lightest rain pants, and they are expensive, there’s no two ways about it, but if you’re in a place where you can invest in these waterproof pants, they will last you for years.
+At this point Matt has had them for over two and a half years and has found them incredible for higher mountain ascents.
+We think these are some of the best men’s rain pants on the market today.
 Read our full review of the Arc’teryx Beta AR Pants here.

 Marmot PreCip Eco Pants Full Zip